MarkFlow

 Markdown tables, defined by pipes and dashes, instantly become fully stylable Word tables featuring resizable columns.
 This allows a skills matrix to retain its structural sorting and clean borders, making it effortless for recruiters to scan.
 Images embed as high-res graphical objects—crucial for engineering resumes demanding detailed diagram displays.

-When parsing technical backgrounds, code blocks seamlessly transition to monospaced, syntax-highlighted paragraphs.
+When parsing technical backgrounds, code blocks convert to monospaced, syntax-highlighted paragraphs.
 Specifying the language in fences applies thematic coloring analogous to modern code editors.
 A single preserved line of correctly aligned JavaScript or Python can seriously impress hiring managers looking for detail-oriented talent.

 Integrating LaTeX and Custom Styling for Professional Polish